 Dysfunctions anywhere along the auditory pathway can cause hearing loss.
+Most hearing losses (such as age- and noise-related hearing losses) occur gradually over time, although sudden hearing losses (such as from infection or trauma) are possible.
+Many sudden hearing losses are idiopathic-meaning the cause remains unknown.
+Hearing losses can be stable (not changing over time), progressive (getting worse over time), or fluctuating (getting sometimes better and sometimes worse).
 Hearing losses may be divided into several categories based on where in the ear the impairment is located (the type of hearing loss), how severely the impairment affects a person's hearing sensitivity (the degree of hearing loss), and which ears are affected (the laterality of the hearing loss).